rmacken98/FinalSQACA/README.md

 - I then assigned the responsibility of the pull request to myself as I would have done in team environment.

 <p align="center">
 <img src="./images/pullrequestLabel.jpg" alt="Assigning Label and PR type" >
 </p>

+- I then checked that the pull request was merging into the correct branch before creating the pull request.

 - Before merging any pull request I conducted a review using the checklist for the pull request type reviewing the files then marking them as viewed.